Query Performance Prediction using Relevance Judgments Generated by Large Language Models

 Third, there is no clear winner among the baselines, and the performance of baselines shows a bigger variance than \ourmodel across different datasets and rankers.
 E.g., the unsupervised method WIG achieves a good result among baselines for assessing BM25 on TREC-DL 20, while it gets nearly zero correlation coefficients on TREC-DL 22 when assessing BM25.
 Conversely, \ourmodel consistently achieves the best performance across datasets and rankers, thus showing robust performance.

-\subsection{Predicting an \ac{IR} measure considering recall}
+\subsection{Predicting an IR measure considering recall}

-To answer \ref{RQ2}, Table~\ref{tab:recall} lists the performance of \ourmodel along with all the baselines on assessing BM25 and ANCE in terms of nDCG@10.
+To answer \ref{RQ2}, Tables~\ref{tab:recall:lexcial} and \ref{tab:recall:neural} list the performance of \ourmodel along with all the baselines on assessing BM25, ANCE and TAS-B in terms of nDCG@10.
 For \ourmodel, we universally set the judging depth $n$ to 200 for all evaluation sets.
 The result reveals that by judging only 200 items per query, we can achieve state-of-the-art \ac{QPP} quality in terms of nDCG@10 for all rankers on all evaluation sets; we will investigate the impact of judging depth on \ourmodel's performance in the next section.
 Also, QPP-LLM (few-shot) and QPP-LLM (fine-tuning) are among the worst-performing baselines, showing that the \acp{LLM} struggle to generate numerical scores.
 Different from the results for \ref{RQ1}, most \ac{QPP} methods tend to perform better when predicting nDCG@10 than RR@10; this observation indicates that predicting RR@10 is a more challenging task.